Skip to content

 Can I bring my dog up Lochcraig Head?

-Good signal on summit; EE reliable with views over the Moffat Hills.
+Good summit signal; EE reliable with views over the Moffat Hills.

 Is Lochcraig Head safe in winter?